TnTWoW/RePair/README.md

 ## RePair: Automated Program Repair with Process-based Feedback

-This is the official code for ACL'24 paper, RePair Automated Program Repair with Process-based Feedback
+This is the official code for ACL'24 paper, RePair: Automated Program Repair with Process-based Feedback

 ### Contents:
 - [Overview](#overview)